Johan Steyn, Baron Steyn: Career

-His Hart Lecture of May 2000 was influential in its criticism of Pepper (Inspector of Taxes) v Hart [1992] UKHL 3, a landmark decision of the House of Lords on the use of legislative history in statutory interpretation.
+His Hart Lecture of May 2000 was influential in its criticism of Pepper (Inspector of Taxes) v Hart, a landmark decision of the House of Lords on the use of legislative history in statutory interpretation.

 He was one of the few senior judges to support calls for modernisation of the English legal system and abolition of the role of Lord Chancellor.
 While a Lord of Appeal he refrained from speaking in the House, instead expressing his views on democracy and human rights through judgments and lectures.

 He retired as a Lord of Appeal in Ordinary on 30 September 2005.
 Jonathan Mance was elevated from Lord Justice of Appeal on 1 October 2005 to replace him.
-Since his retirement he was for a period the chairman of the human rights organisation JUSTICE and was vocal in his criticism of Tony Blair's government and its approach to human rights.
+After his retirement he was for a period the chairman of the human rights organisation JUSTICE and was vocal in his criticism of Tony Blair's government and its approach to human rights.
 He had expressed grave misgivings over the proposed powers to allow detention without trial and about the use of existing anti-terror powers.

-Death
+Personal life

+Steyn married Jean Pollard (1933–2023) in 1958.
+The couple had four children, Martin, Deon, Linda and Karen Steyn.
+Their daughter Dame Karen Steyn was appointed a High Court judge in 2019.

+After his first marriage ended in divorce in 1976, Steyn married Susan Heard (née Lewis) in 1977.

+Steyn had eight grandchildren (from his first marriage) and three stepgrandchildren (from his second marriage).

-On 10th October 2021 as part of the traditional 'Wigs and Mitres Service' lecture at Lincoln's Inn Chapel his ashes were interred there.
+He died in 2017.
+On 10 October 2021 as part of the traditional 'Wigs and Mitres Service' lecture at Lincoln's Inn Chapel his ashes were interred there.